MCP server

 Open Claude Code in a fresh React project and say:

-Use the ShipEasy MCP to onboard this project to translations.
+Use the Shipeasy MCP to onboard this project to translations.
 Use

 enas the source locale.